European Business Aviation Association

-European Business Aviation Association, or EBAA, is a non-profit association based in Belgium that has existed since 1977.
-Its more than 700 member companies span all aspects of the business aviation sector in Europe and elsewhere.
-The EBAA's aim is to promote excellence and professionalism amongst its members and to ensure that business aviation is properly recognized as a vital sector of the European Economy.
+European Business Aviation Association (abbr.
+EBAA) is a non-profit association based in Belgium founded in 1977.
+Its more than 700 member companies cover all aspects of the business aviation sector worldwide.
+The EBAA's aim is to promote excellence and professionalism among its members and to ensure that aviation is properly recognized as a vital sector of the European Economy.
 EBAA represents corporate operators, commercial operators, manufacturers, airports, fixed-base operators, and business aviation service providers.